plaetzchen79/ngx-printer-demo/README.md

 property *markerPosition*.
 Use a value of the enum  *ngxPrintMarkerPosition* (TopLeft, .TopRight, .BottomLeft, .BottomRight).

 ### Print preview - not fire print event
-If want to display a preview without fireing the print event you can use *printPreviewOnly = true*.
+If you want to display a preview without fireing the print event you can use *printPreviewOnly = true*.
 This can also be usefull for debugging purposes.

 ## Functions - How to print
 ### Print current window